 Types of Engagement Ring Cuts

-The perfect engagement ring for you is out there somewhere, it may even be among our vast vintage and antique engagement ring selections.
-If you’re not sure where to begin with your search for the right engagement ring, consider beginning with the cut of the gemstone.
+The perfect engagement ring for you is out there somewhere, it may even be amongst our vast collection of vintage and antique engagement rings here at AC Silver!
+If you’re not sure where to begin with your search for the perfect engagement ring, consider beginning with the cut of the gemstone.

 The cut is simply the shape of the stone itself, so let’s get to it and have a look at the different cuts you can find for your engagement ring.